Tripsiir/UH-stat-bioinf/MS2-database-search/README.md

 Next, the experimental peaks are matched against in-silico derived b- and y-ion m/z values derived from the selected peptides, i.e. theoretical to observed spectrum matching.
 Each peptide is given a score reflecting its similarity to the experimental spectrum by simply counting the number of matching peaks and dividing by the total number of experimental peaks.
 The highest scoring peptide is selected for each spectrum as the target/decoy peptide spectrum match (PSM).
-The PSM's are ranked and an FDR value is assigned based on the relative ordering of the decoy and target scores.
+The PSM's are then ranked and p- and q-values will be calculated for each of them.
+Based on the specified FDR cut-off, a list with accepted target PSM's will be returned.
-Finally, the selected peptides are searched for in a protein database (.fasta) to find the most likely original protein.
+Finally, the sequences of the selected peptides are searched for in a protein database (.fasta) and the full UniProt entries are retrieved from the web.

 ## Command line arguments:
 The package can be run via the command line by calling 'python main.py' followed by the absolute path to a folder containing the experimental spectrum .dta files and optionally the MS1 ( '-t1' '--toleranceMS1' ), MS2 mass tolerance ( '-t2' '--toleranceMS2' ) and desired FDR ( '-fdr' '--FDR' ).
 The default values are 50 ppm, 0.1 Dalton and 5% respectively.